 Earned income credit (EIC).
 Generally, if you are a bona fide resident of a U.S. possession, you cannot claim the EIC on your U.S. tax return.
 However, certain U.S. possessions may allow bona fide residents to claim the EIC on their possession tax return.

 To claim the EIC on your U.S. tax return, your home (and your spouse's if filing a joint return) must have been in the United States for more than half the year.
 If you have a child, the child must have lived with you in the United States for more than half the year.
 For this purpose, the United States includes only the 50 states and the District of Columbia.
 Special rules apply to military personnel stationed outside the United States.
 For more information on this credit, see Publication 596, Earned Income Credit (EIC).

 Change of address.
-If you change your mailing address, be sure to notify the Internal Revenue Service using Form 8822, Change of Address.
-Mail it to the Internal Revenue Service Center for your old address (addresses for the Service Centers are on the back of the form).
+If you change your mailing address, use Form 8822, Change of Address, to notify the Internal Revenue Service.
+Mail Form 8822 to the Internal Revenue Service Center for your old address (addresses for the Service Centers are on the back of the form).